Marcella Sembrich: The Victor Recordings

 Recorded in 1908–1919, the Victor Recordings feature Sembrich's renditions of arias from Rigoletto, Lucia di Lammermoor, Semiramide, Linda di Chamounix, I Vespri Siciliani, The Merry Widow, Ernani, La Traviata and Waltz Dream.
 James Camner, in his review of the album in Opera News, notes that Marcella was "past her prime" when recording technology came to popularity, but she was still one of the first of her time to produce full-length albums.
 But more important, according to ARSC Journal, is the access to her recordings.
 Richard LeSueur, reviewer for ARSC Journal, states that her recordings may have been controversial at the time, but it provides a broader picture of her art.

 Legacy

-Following her passing, the New York Times and The Musical Times gave Sembrich obituaries that highlighted her time in the spotlight of the opera world.
+Following her death, the New York Times and The Musical Times gave Sembrich obituaries that highlighted her time in the spotlight of the opera world.
 Fans across the world mourned her death and the loss of one of the great artists of the time; The New York Times states "her death removes one of the last remaining artists from the rapidly thinning ranks of those who form a link with the great traditions of the past.
 Fortunate are those who remember her in her days of artistic affluence."

 Off stage, she was a dedicated teacher and philanthropist, highlighted below: